Onboarding Instructors

 Getting there

 Memmingen Airport (Ryan Air) and Munich Airport are the closest airports – both airports are about 3 hours from our hostels by public transport.
 Just be aware that with some evening flights you might not get here – the last train from Munich leaves at 8pm.
-(It’s one hour from the airport to the train station)
+(It’s one hour from the airport to the train station).
+Zurich airport might also be an option

-Closest station for all our schoolcamps is Oberstdorf station – for the Summercamps, Eastercamp and the following schoolcamp it is Immenstadt station.
+Closest station for all our schoolcamps is Oberstdorf station – for the Summercamps and the 3. – 6th of june, it is Immenstadt station.
 Check in with us if you are not sure.

 Getting from Sprachcamp to the Airport

-All camps in the Kleinwalsertal have a bus stops nearby, buses leaving for Oberstdorf every 10 minutes, plan for an extra 35 mins to get to the next train station (Oberstdorf).
+We usually try to give you a lift to the staion, but also camps in the Kleinwalsertal have a bus stops nearby, buses leaving for Oberstdorf every 10 minutes, plan for an extra 35 mins to get to the next train station (Oberstdorf) from the Kleinwalsertal Camps).

 The following websites can help with your planning: